Jatery/jatery.github.io/content/now.md

 ## Currently Course Learning

 - Operating System.
-Now in CPU scheduling and memory management, I think I'm not ready for the final yet.
+Now in CPU scheduling and memory management, but I think I'm not ready for the final yet.
 - Machine Learning.
 Professor Lee did a great job, just going to finish the last few homeworks.
 - Computer System Lab.
 Final project now working on a self-sailing maze-running boat :speedboat:.
 Not sure how to complete the PID control and the maze algorithm, but other parts are working well.